WoodWing/csde-components-boilerplate/docs/COMPONENTS.md

         "image-comp": { "withContent": "image" }
     },

+    // Optional property which overrides global "defaultComponentOnEnter" property.
+    // For example it can be used to define a special container component where default component, which
+    // is created on pressing enter key, will differ then the default component outside the container.
+    // Introduced in version 1.1.0
+    "defaultComponentOnEnter": "componentName"

+    // Optional property to configure options per directive in the component "directiveOptions": {
+        "directiveKey": {
             // Optional property which defines directives autofill rules.
             // It can be used when content should be filled automatically.
             // For example editable directive can be filled from image directive on adding an image to it
             // using one of metadata property of Enterprise image object (currently works with Enterprise metadata only)
             // There is also an ability to set different trigger option.
 "Once" means that it will be triggered on first
             // data setting, in case of image directive - when image added first time
             // Introduced in version 1.1.0
             "autofill": {
-        "destinationDirectiveKey": {
                 "source": "sourceDirectiveKey",
-            "metadataField": "ContentMetaData/Description", // Enterprise metadata format, case sensitive "trigger": "always"     // "once" | "always", by default it is "once" }
+                "metadataField": "ContentMetaData/Description", // Enterprise metadata format, case sensitive "trigger": "always"     // "once" | "always", by default it is "once" },
-    },

-    // Optional property which overrides global "defaultComponentOnEnter" property.
-    // For example it can be used to define a special container component where default component, which
-    // is created on pressing enter key, will differ then the default component outside the container.
-    // Introduced in version 1.2.0
-    "defaultComponentOnEnter": "componentName"

-    // Optional property to configure options per directive in the component "directiveOptions": {
-        "directiveKey": {
             // Optional property to configure groups for container directives
             // This allows overriding the components displayed in the component picker inside a container.
             // For example, you could design a list type component that only displays a list item component
             // inside the container.
+            // Introduced in version 1.1.0
             "groups": [
                 {
                     // Group definition, see GROUPS.md